NovaDesignedIt/Core-C2/README.md

    - CommandLine Client  (Python🐍)

-> ⚠️  Still in testing.
+> ⚠️ Links comming soon Still in testing.

 #   1. Server
 the Server is a web api written in Flask to manage the State of the Targets/Clients/Listener and to Manage  incoming callbacks from our Listeners/Proxies.